Safest Places to Visit in Mexico

 Stick to the hotel zone or Isla Mujeres if you want to go out at night.

-Cultural highlights and activities
+Cultural Highlights and Activities

 If you're in the mood to relax, head to Playa Delfines, one of the most beautiful beaches in Mexico.
-Turquoise waters, delectable Mexican food and the El Mirador lookout await you.
+Turquoise waters, delectable Mexican food, and the El Mirador lookout await you.
 Increase your chances of seeing a dolphin by visiting early in the morning.

 Next, visit the El Rey Archaeological Zone, an important Maya trade route.
 The zone has multiple structures, some with original murals, giving the whole family a chance to learn more about the history of the Maya civilization.